 1605.
 1 A protestant group of five or more residents or property owners of the District sharing common ground, or in a moratorium zone established under § 25-351, a group of no fewer than three residents or property owners of the District, will be granted standing once five or more individuals of the group have appeared at either the roll call hearing or at the protest status hearing.
-Notwithstanding 1603.2, at least five individuals of the Group of Five or More Individuals must appear in person at either the roll call hearing or the protest status hearing.
+Notwithstanding 1603.2, at least five individuals of the Group of Five or More Individuals must appear in person at either the roll call hearing.